StanGirard/SousLaPluie/README.md

 </script>
 ```

-The search engine that includes Simply is very powerful, supports almost all languages and you can customize to your liking.
+The search engine that includes Sous La Pluie is very powerful, supports almost all languages and you can customize to your liking.

 Read more about the search engine [Read More](https://github.com/HauntedThemes/ghost-search)

 ## Home Page

-> Simply - come with 4 Home page with different layout options
+> Sous La Pluie - come with 4 Home page with different layout options

 - First back up your routes in your ghost settings `Labs -> Routes -> Download current routes.yml`
 - Re-download the Route and edit `routes.yml` line `collections -> template`
   - `index` — **Default**
-  - `godo-template-featured` — **With Featured Post**
+  - `antidote-template-featured` — **With Featured Post**
-  - `godo-template-sidebar` — **Right Sidebar**
+  - `antidote-template-sidebar` — **Right Sidebar**
-  - `godo-template-grid` — **Grid 3 Cols**
+  - `antidote-template-grid` — **Grid 3 Cols**
 - Once you have chosen save the file and upload again
 - If do not observe changes restart ghost